Fellowships

 • The Lisa Ellen Goldberg Fellowship supports rising, visionary leaders in public service with a passion for storytelling and exceptional capacity for leadership.
 A commitment to making an impact in multi-faith communities, philanthropy, and/or the arts are considered preferable.
 The program awards a full-tuition and registration fee scholarship for full-time study, a stipend for a summer internship, semesterly gatherings, and summer professional development programming.

 • The Henry Hart Rice Urban Studies Fellowship seeks outstanding students committed to bringing their scholarship and expertise to bear on significant urban policy issues.
-The program awards a full-tuition scholarship for full-time study for Master of Public Administration or Master of Urban Planning candidates, a stipend for a summer internship, semesterly gatherings, and summer professional development funding.
+The program awards a full-tuition scholarship for full-time study for Master of Public Administration or Master of Urban Planning candidates, a stipend for a summer internship, semesterly gatherings, summer professional development funding, and a research assistantship in the first academic year at either the Furman Center on Housing Policy or the Rudin Center on Transportation Policy.

 • The NYU Peace Corps Coverdell Fellowship offers a select group of Returned Peace Corps Volunteers (RPCVs) leadership development and financial support while pursuing a masters degree at NYU Wagner.
 The program awards a half-tuition scholarship, requires participation in the NYU Peace Corps Coverdell leadership development program, and a summer internship.

 • The Lateefah Simon Social Justice Leadership Fellowship supports outstanding students who have demonstrated a commitment to fundamental social change – change led by those most affected that results in an equitable distribution of resources and opportunities.
 Applicants should have shown a commitment to leadership efforts that create a world in which all individuals and communities are able to thrive and flourish and determine their own future.
-The program awards a full-tuition scholarship for full-time study for Executive Master of Public Administration candidates or a partial-tuition scholarship for Master of Public Administration candidates, living stipend and summer internship stipend.
+The program awards a full-tuition scholarship for full-time study for Executive Maxpected to exemplify the values of the illustrious individuals for whom the fellowships are named, as well as the values of the NYU Wagner community.
+Named Fellowships participate in semsterly gatherings and professional development programming.